 Another alternative pathway to Macquarie is to complete a prescribed program of non-award study at the University.
 Prospective undergraduate degree students hoping to enter the Bachelor of Arts, Bachelor of Science or Bachelor of Education (Early Childhood Education) degrees are required to successfully complete at least 12 credit points with a grade point average (GPA) of 2.0 or better.
-Bachelor of Arts (Psychology) and Bachelor of Science (Psychology) entry will require a minimum GPA of 2.5 for the 12 credit points.
-The calculation of the GPA includes all units attempted (except for those offered on a pass/fail basis only) including any failed units.
-Applicants who meet these requirements are automatically eligible to be offered a place only in one of the following award programs: the Bachelor of Arts, Bachelor of Science, Bachelor of Education (Early Childhood Education), Bachelor of Arts (Psychology) or Bachelor of Science (Psychology).
+Bachelor of Arts-Psychology and Bachelor of Science-Psychology entry will require a minimum GPA of 2.5 for the 12 credit points.
+The calculation of the GPA includes all units attempted (except for those offered only on a pass/fail basis) including any failed units.
+Applicants who meet these requirements are automatically eligible to be offered a place only in one of the following award programs: the Bachelor of Arts, Bachelor of Science, Bachelor of Education (Early Childhood Education), Bachelor of Arts-Psychology or Bachelor of SciencePsychology.
 It should be noted that applicants wishing to apply for entry in first semester to a Bachelor degree place at Macquarie after meeting the non-award criteria, should apply through the Universities Admissions Centre.
-For entry to the Bachelor of Arts -Psychology and the Bachelor of Science - Psychology a GPA of 2.5 is required.